 Further guava health benefits include the treatment of respiratory disorders, high cholesterol and blood pressure, as well as lowering risks of cancer and heart disease thanks to the fruit’s high pectin content.

-Pink Guava Nutrients
+Pink Guava Nutrients and Benefits

 A single pink guava offers: